M

 7. Brazil

-If you imagine yourself as a digital nomad chilling by the beach or doing outdoor sports during break times, Brazil should be your next destination.
-What’s more, this country also offers a digital nomad visa that lets remote workers live in Brazil for up to one year and receive free public healthcare.
+Brazil should be your next destination if you imagine yourself as a digital nomad chilling by the beach or doing outdoor sports during break times.
+This country also offers a digital nomad visa that lets remote workers live in Brazil for up to one year and receive free public healthcare.

-The best places for digital nomads teaching English online in Brazil are Florianopolis and Jericoacoara, both of which are located in Brazil’s coastal areas.
+Some of the best places for digital nomads teaching English online in Brazil are Florianopolis and Jericoacoara, both of which are located in Brazil’s coastal areas.
 In these places, you can find plenty of coffee shops, hotels, and co-working spots with excellent Wi-Fi as well as affordable accommodations.
-Meanwhile, if you prefer staying in big cities, you can also work remotely in São Paulo or Belo Horizonte and get a taste of Brazilian nightlife.
+You can also work remotely in São Paulo or Belo Horizonte and get a taste of Brazilian nightlife if you prefer staying in big cities, or go to calmer cities like Foz do Iguaçu and enjoy the quiet in a tropical climate.
 And while you’re there, make sure you don’t miss out on eating açaí by the beach or feijoada on Saturdays!

 • Digital Nomad Tip: The peak of the tourist season in Brazil is from December through March, with most tourists flocking during Carnaval week.